AndrusJakobson/wizardry-beans/README.md

-# Motivation

-The goal of the repository is to learn how to enable interaction between backend and frontend applications using STOMP messaging protocol over WebSockets.

 # Backend app
 Backend app was bootstrapped with [Spring Initializr](https://start.spring.io/).

 To run the app you need Java 8 and use the command: